AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 **Step 3**: Create an application user on Dynamics CRM

 1. From [Microsoft Azure](https://portal.azure.com), navigate to **Settings > Security > Users**.
-1. Click on drop down, select **Application users** and click **New**.
+1. Click on drop down, select **Application users**, and click **New**.
-1. Use the same username as the user created on active directory above
+1. Use the same username as the user created on active directory above.

-   >[!NOTE]
-   >
-   >Using the same name throws duplicate key error, so until we get a confirmation as whether this step is needed, use a different username and proceed.
-   >

 1. Assign the **Application ID** for [the application you created earlier](#get-client-id-microsoft).
 1. Click on **Manage Roles** and choose the **System administrator** role to the user.